bowman2001/perplexdoc/content/blog/forum-topic-40235/index.md

 ## Definition list nested inside a bullet list

+And there was a follow-up question.
 This time without a surrounding blockquote.

 {{< playground >}}
 - **1980**